 Traditionally, the three kitchen guardians for each house, who report to the Jade Emperor about the events in that house over the past year, return to heaven on the 23rd day of the 12th month by lunar year.
 All families will organize a modest ceremony where they offer carps, transport method for them to use on their journey.

 Vietnamese Lunar New Year begins from the first day of the first month of the Vietnamese calendar.
 According to Vietnamese tradition, if good things come to the family on the first day of the lunar New Year, the entire following year will also be full of blessings.
 They invite a person of good temper, morality, and success to be the first one into their house.
 For the 1st day of Lunar New Year, children wear their new clothes and give their elders the traditional Tet greetings to adults then they will receive lucky money wrapped in a red envelope.

 Children receive lucky money from adults

 People also go to visit pagodas.
-There is the place to get serenity and to wish success and peace for the lunar new year in Vietnamese.
+There is a place to get serenity and to wish success and peace for the lunar new year in Vietnamese.

 This year, the first day of Lunar New Year is the 8th of February, 2016.
-Wish all of our beloved customers have a lunar new year of prosperity and success!
+I wish all of our beloved customers have a lunar new year of prosperity and success!